sonertari/PFFW/README.md

 - System, network, and service configuration can be achieved on the web interface.
 - Pf rules are maintained using PFRE.
-- Information on hosts, interfaces, pf rules, states, and queues are provided in tabular form.
+- Information on hosts, interfaces, pf rules, states, and queues are provided in a tabular form.
 - Pf logs can be viewed and downloaded on the web interface.
 Compressed log files are supported too.
 - Pf statistics collected over logs are displayed in bar charts and top lists.
 Statistics over compressed log files are supported too.
 - You can monitor interfaces, packet transfer, pf states, and kernel memory management on the graphs.